-- aliens who have applied for eligible status but who have not been approved (except for battered spousesand children with a military connection); and - aliens whose status is questionable or unverified.
+- visitors, tourists, students and diplomats; - those admitted under color of law; - aliens who have applied for eligible status but who have not been approved (except for battered spouses and children with a military connection); and - aliens whose status is questionable or unverified.

-NOTE: When the Worker has reason to believe that any member of a household is ineligible to receive Food Stamps because the member is present in the United States in violation of the law, this is to be reported immediately in writing to the SAVE Coordinator in the Office of Family Assistance (OFA).
+NOTE: When the Worker has reason to believe that any member of a household is ineligible to receive Food Stamps because the member is present in the United States in violation of the law, this is to be reported immediately in writing to the Projects Unit in the Office of Family Support.
 The memorandum must show the name of the alien involved, case name, address, the reason the Worker believes the client is an illegal alien, and copies of any INS documents that have been presented.
-The Project Unit will forward this information The local office will receive a copy of to INS. the letter sent to INS.
+The Project Unit will forward this information to INS.
+The local office will receive a copy of the letter sent to INS.

-The Worker will have reason to believe the household contains an illegal alien when: any household member (or the authorized representative) states that illegal aliens are present in the household, INS documents presented by the AG to the Worker are determined to be forged or; a formal order of deportation is presented to the Worker by a member of the AG during the eligibility determination process.
-At the point that the Worker has determined that a household member may not be included in the AG because he is an ineligible alien, withdrawal of the Food Stamp Application will not prevent the Worker from following the procedure described above for reporting the illegal alien to the SAVE Coordinator.
+The Worker will have reason to believe the household contains an illegal alien when: any household member (or the authorized representative) states that illegal aliens are present in the household, INS documents presented by the benefit group to the Worker are determined to be forged or; a formal order of deportation is presented to the Worker by a member of the benefit group during the eligibility determination process.
+At the point that the Worker has determined that a household member may not be included in the benefit group because he is an ineligible alien, with drawl of the Food Stamp Application will not prevent the Worker from following the procedure described above for reporting the illegal alien to the Project Unit.